vishalkrishna8/card-game/README.md

 # Card game

 This is a card game that provides a platform for playing one player game.
-The website offers a user-friendly interface that allows users to play easily without any interuption.
+The website offers a user-friendly interface that allows users to play smoothly.

 **Technologies used**